jeremy-koch/MCEN3030/0_details/course-policies.md

 We will usually have the opportunity to begin this work in the classroom where your colleagues, a TA, or myself will be around to help you talk through your ideas.
 However...
 :::{warning}
-The instructional staff will monitor GitHub commits that occur Tu/Th at ~12:15 and ~1:45PM, i.e., at the end of class periods.
+The instructional staff can see when GitHub commits occur, and will pay attention to the number that are occurring at the end of class periods.
 If we see that the two sections are not making use of the in-class time, as evidenced by a low percentage of students committing something by the end of class, we will eliminate this working opportunity and replace it with additional in-class problems or lecture content.
 :::

 <!-- We will additionally monitor the commit history over the course of the semester.
 A student who consistently submits one (perfect) version of the code shortly before the deadline is almost certainly misusing AI -->